Anonymous642/RESPEC-CFA/README.md

 ## cflogs Directory

-All test configurations and resulting CFLogs from our evaluation of ReSpec-CFA are provided in the `cflogs` directory.
+All test configurations and resulting CFLogs from our evaluation of RESPEC-CFA are provided in the `cflogs` directory.
 Test files and results are divided into subdirectories based on their test application.
 Each application's subdirectory is further split by the speculation strategies enabled for the test.
 These configurations are as follows:

 * baseline - Resulting CFLogs with no speculation strategies enabled
 * combos - Tests with multiple speculation strategies enabled
-  * all - Tests where SpecCFA's subpath speculation and ReSpec-CFA's prefix and Huffman speculation strategies are all enabled
+  * all - Tests where SpecCFA's subpath speculation and RESPEC-CFA's prefix and Huffman speculation strategies are all enabled
   * prefix_huff - Tests where both the prefix and Huffman speculation strategies are enabled
-  * spec_huff - Tests where both the SpecCFA's subpath and ReSpec-CFA's Huffman speculation strategies are enabled
+  * spec_huff - Tests where both the SpecCFA's subpath and RESPEC-CFA's Huffman speculation strategies are enabled
-  * spec_prefix - Tests where both the SpecCFA's subpath and ReSpec-CFA's prefix speculation strategies are enabled
+  * spec_prefix - Tests where both the SpecCFA's subpath and RESPEC-CFA's prefix speculation strategies are enabled
-* huffman - Tests where only ReSpec-CFA's Huffman speculation is enabled
+* huffman - Tests where only RESPEC-CFA's Huffman speculation is enabled
-* prefix - Tests where only ReSpec-CFA's prefix speculation is enabled
+* prefix - Tests where only RESPEC-CFA's prefix speculation is enabled
 * spec - Tests where only SpecCFA's subpath speculation is enabled

 All test directories where SpecCFA is enabled (all, spec_huff, spec_prefix, and spec) are further split by how many subpaths are enabled (1-8 except ultra which has a max of 6 subpaths)